alexharri/website/posts/planes.md

 <Scene scene="three-points" height={380} yOffset={-0.3} />

-The triangle forms a plane, but for us to be able to do anything useful with the plane we'll need to calculate it's normal $\vec{n}$.
-Once we've calculated the plane's normal, we can use it along with one of the triangle's three points to describe the plane in point-normal form.
+The triangle forms an implicit plane, but for us to be able to do anything useful with the plane we'll need to calculate its normal $\vec{n}$.
+Once we've calculated the plane's normal, we can use that normal along with one of the triangle's three points to describe the plane in point-normal form.

 <Scene scene="three-points-normal-centered" height={380} yOffset={-0.3} />